 16. Heartburn and Nausea

-For extreme nausea or vomiting – doctors do prescribe medicine like Vitamin B6 and Unisom.
+For extreme nausea or vomiting, doctors prescribe vitamins like Vitamin B6 and Unisom.
 However, You can treat it by having fennel seeds, ginger ale, sour candies, etc.

 You should avoid laying down right after eating meals.
 Try to avoid fried and spicy food that cause heartburn or acidity for you.